abelxmendoza/Lore-Keeper/README.md

 #### 🔍 **Truth Seeker & Fact Checking**
 - **Automatic Verification**: Every entry is automatically verified against existing facts
-- **Fact Extraction**: AI extracts factual claims (dates, locations, characters, events, relationships)
+- **Cost-Optimized Fact Extraction**: Rule-based pattern matching extracts facts (dates, locations, characters, events, relationships) - NO API calls
-- **Contradiction Detection**: Identifies conflicts between entries
+- **Efficient Contradiction Detection**: Uses discrete math (set theory, boolean algebra) for fast O(1) contradiction checks
+- **Aggressive Caching**: Facts are cached by content hash - same content = instant results
 - **Verification Status**: Four statuses - Verified, Unverified, Contradicted, Ambiguous
 - **Truth Seeker Panel**: Discovery Hub panel showing all contradictions and verification statistics
 - **Evidence Tracking**: Shows supporting and contradicting entries with evidence
-- **Manual Verification**: Request verification for specific entries or claims
+- **Database-Optimized**: Uses efficient database queries and indexes for fast verification
 - **Resolution Tools**: Mark contradictions as resolved with notes
 - **Verification Badges**: Visual indicators on entries showing verification status

-#### 📖 **Biography Editor**
+#### 📖 **Automatic Biography Generation** ⭐ **Core Feature**
+- **Your biography writes itself automatically** - Just journal your life, and Lore Keeper transforms your entries into a polished biography
+- **AI-Powered Content Generation**: Automatically extracts themes, stories, and insights from your journal entries
-- **Chatbot-style interface** - Write your biography through natural conversation
+- **Chatbot-style Editor**: Refine and edit your biography through natural conversation with AI
-- Simple chat interface - Just talk to AI to create, edit, and organize sections
-- Real-time streaming responses
+- **Automatic Section Organization**: AI organizes your life story into meaningful chapters and sections
+- **Real-time Streaming**: Watch your biography come together as you chat with AI
-- Section preview sidebar showing all biography sections
+- **Section Preview**: See all biography sections in a sidebar for easy navigation
-- AI-powered content generation from your journal entries
-- Automatic section organization
-- Markdown support for rich formatting
+- **Markdown Support**: Rich formatting for beautiful biography output
+- **Continuous Updates**: Your biography automatically updates as you add new journal entries
+- **Export Options**: Export your biography to PDF, eBook, or other formats

 #### 📍 **Location Tracking**
 - Automatic location detection from entries